opensanctions/site/_articles/2022-02-01-matching-api.md

 ---
 title: "How-to: Using the matching API to do KYC-style checks"
 summary: |
-    Know-Your-Customer (KYC) checks are unlike normal text searches: your query is supposed to describe a person or company in some detail to allow the OpenSanctions
-    API to check if that entity (or a similar one) exists.
+    Know-Your-Customer (KYC) checks are a different challenge to normal text searches: your query is supposed to describe a person or company in some detail to allow the OpenSanctions API to check if that entity (or a similar one) is flagged.
 ---

-OpenSanctions open source API server [yente](https://github.com/opensanctions/yente) is a powerful way to query and access the entities in our database.
-[License holders](/licensing) can use it both online and as an on-premises installed tool to match a set of customer records against international sanctions and politicians lists.
+OpenSanctions open source API server, [yente](https://github.com/opensanctions/yente), is a powerful way to query and access the entities in our database.
+[Business license holders](/licensing) can use it both online and as an on-premises deployment to match a set of customer records against international sanctions and politicians lists.

-A very basic way to do those bulk searches might be via simple text queries using the `/search` endpoint - but this will lead to imprecise and incomplete results.
-Instead, this how-to will show you how to use the `/match` endpoint to get more precise matches using *query-by-example*.
+The most basic way to do those bulk searches might be running simple text queries against the `/search` endpoint - but this will lead to imprecise and incomplete results.
+Instead, this how-to will show you how to use the `/match` endpoint to get more precise matches using *query-by-example* to do multi-attribute lookups.

 ### Step 1: Speak the language

-Let's say, for example, that you have a `customers` dataset that specifies the name, birth date, nationality and perhaps a national ID number for each person you want to check.
-Your first step would then be to implement a piece of code that makes a version of each of these entries conform with the [entity format](/docs/entities/) used by OpenSanctions, assigning each of the columns in your source data to one of the fields specified in the [data dictionary](/reference) (This, of course, works not just for [people](/reference/#schema.Person), but also [companies](/reference/#schema.Company), [vessels](/reference/#schema.Vessel), even [crypto wallets](/reference/#schema.CryptoWallet)).
+Let's say, for example, that you have a customers dataset that specifies the name, birth date, nationality and perhaps a national ID number for each person you want to check.

+The first step would then be to implement a piece of code formats each of these entries conform with the [entity format](/docs/entities/) used by OpenSanctions, assigning each of the columns in your source data to one of the fields specified in the [data dictionary](/reference) (This, of course, works not just for [people](/reference/#schema.Person), but also [companies](/reference/#schema.Company), [vessels](/reference/#schema.Vessel), even [crypto wallets](/reference/#schema.CryptoWallet)).

 Here's an example entity in JSON format: